PDF Theory of Operation

 needed does it flatten that list of structures into the final content

 4 0 obj << /Type /Page /Resources << /Font <</F1 9 0 R>> /XObject <</Image1 22 0 R /Image2 73 0 R>> >> /Content 5 0 R >> endobj 5 0 obj <</Length 227>> stream % In the font specified in object 9 and a height % of 12 points, at (72, 96) draw ‘Hello World.’
 BT /F1 12 Tf 72 96 Td (Hello World) Tj ET % Draw a filled rectange.
 200 96 72 72 re B ... endstream endobj

 There are a number of high level PDF objects (like fonts, graphic states, etc) that are likely to be referenced multiple times in a single PDF.
-To ensure that there is only one copy of each object instance these objects an implemented with an interning pattern.
-As such, the classes representing these objects (like SkPDFGraphicState) have private constructors and static methods to retrieve an instance of the class.
+To ensure that there is only one copy of each object, the SkPDFDocument holds on to a mapping from type-specific keys onto the SkPDFIndirectReference for these objects.

 PDF has a number of parameters that affect how things are drawn.
 The ones that correspond to drawing options in Skia are: color, alpha, line cap, line join type, line width, miter limit, and xfer/blend mode (see later section for xfer modes).
 With the exception of color, these can all be specified in a single pdf object, represented by the SkPDFGraphicState class.
 A simple command in the content stream can then set the drawing parameters to the values specified in that graphic state object.
 PDF does not allow specifying color in the graphic state object, instead it must be specified directly in the content stream.
 Similarly the current font and font size are set directly in the content stream.